aandr26/AWS-SAP-C01-Study-Guide/docs/9_Analytics_IoT_Streaming/9g_Batch/Batch_Essentials.md

       * Queues are associated with 1+ compute environments.
     * Compute environment - managed or unmanaged compute
       * Where you configure instance type/size, vCPU amount, spot price.
-      * Or define another compute environment used in ECS
+      * Or define another compute environment used in ECS.
   * **Batch vs Lambda:**
     * **Lambda:**
       * 15 minute execution time limit.
       * Limited disk space in the environment.
       * EFS access fixes this but means VPC lambda.
       * Fully serverless but limited runtime selection.
+    * **Batch:**
-    * Batch:*** Not serverless, it uses docker, allowing any runtime.
+      * Not serverless, it uses docker, allowing any runtime.
       * No time limit or effective resource limit.
   * **Managed vs Unmanaged:**
     * **Managed:**